 Even in 2012, only 22 percent of respondents stated that they felt that online shopping was the safest, even though there is just as much likelihood that your credit or debit card can be used for fraudulent purposes at a retail location as there is of your data being hacked or stolen by an online fraudster.
 The three times I personally have been a victim of fraud, each incident happened at either a retail store or a gas station and involved my debit card being copied.

 Media reports of retail giants being hacked don't make consumers feel any more secure, but there's nothing you can do about that.
 You can look at security certificates for your website that assure the customer that you are doing everything you can to protect their data.
 McAfee's Web Security Seal is one of the more recognizable and trusted brand names, but there are many more out there.
 McAfee will ensure that your protocols meet the rules for PCI (Payment Card Industry) compliance for credit-card acceptance, and it will continuously scan your website for vulnerabilities.

-Robert Strohmeyer is a veteran journalist and entrepreneur who has been writing about business and technology since the tech boom of the mid-1990s.
+Robert Strohmeyer is a veteran business technology journalist and the founder of Startzilla, a social toolset for entrepreneurs.
 More by Robert Strohmeyer

 Making the leap into social business isn't easy for any organization.
 So we like to ask our colleagues in the field for their insights from time to time.
 This week, we pose five tough questions to Dion Hinchcliffe and Peter Kim, co-authors of Social Business By Design.

 1. Concepts in social media are constantly evolving, and it's often difficult for business leaders to get their heads around social tools in the workplace.
 What do you mean when you use the phrase "Social Business"?